Please ensure Javascript is enabled for purposes of website accessibility

 Project impacts

-The draft Post-War Modern Residential Heritage Study follows three previous attempts (2007, 2017, 2018) by Council to conduct studies to identify mid-century modern properties for potential heritage protection and introduce heritage controls (interim and permanent).
+The Post-War Modern Residential Heritage Study follows three previous attempts (2007, 2017, 2018) by Council to conduct studies to identify mid-century modern properties for potential heritage protection and introduce heritage controls (interim and permanent).
 This includes the adoption of an untried voluntary approach to heritage protection which the Minister for Planning approved on an interim basis until further work had been done to identify further heritage significant places in Bayside.

 Council has a responsibility for heritage preservation, consistent with the objective located at Section 4(1)(d) of the Planning and Environment Act 1987 (‘the Act’) to “conserve and enhance those buildings, areas or other places which are of scientific, aesthetic, architectural or historical interest, or otherwise of special cultural value”.